stackhpc/stackhpc-kayobe-config/etc/kayobe/environments/ci-multinode/README.md

 5. Configure some test resources

+In some instances the `configure-aio-resources.yml` may provide you with enough to work with and pass tempest tests.
+This can be achieved with the following;

 ```
 kayobe playbook run etc/kayobe/ansible/configure-aio-resources.yml
 ```

+Where a more comprehensive openstack setup is required you can use [Openstack Config Multinode](https://github.com/stackhpc/openstack-config-multinode) **WIP** configuration and instructions to follow soon.

 6. Copy `ci-aio` tempest overrides for the current environment or provide your own